sensu/sensu-docs/content/sensu-go/5.15/getting-started/enterprise.md

 ### Contact us for a free trial

-For a personalized demo and free trial of commercial features in Sensu Go, [contact the Sensu sales team][1].
+For a personalized demo and free trial of commercial features at scale in Sensu Go, [contact the Sensu sales team][1].
 You can manage your Sensu account and contact support through [account.sensu.io][2].

 - [Contact the Sensu sales team](https://sensu.io/sales/)